 So, in general, before you sign up for any online high school course, make sure the school is properly accredited and licensed.

-If you want to read more about how to earn a GED diploma fast rather than signing up for an online high school, check out this post where you can learn all about it.
+If you want to read more about how to earn a GED diploma fast rather than signing up for an online high school, check out this post where you can learn all about getting your GED fast.

 Penn Foster Online High School vs Online GED